jalen441/DaysOfCode/daysOfCodeJavaScript/README.md

-# Days Of Code
+# DaysOfCodeC_sharp

-14 code exercises solved in various languages, with unit tests.
+14 code exercises solved in JavaScript, with unit tests.

-Breakdown by language:

-* C#: all solved.

-* JavaScript: 1 - 6 solved.

 Below are the directions and examples given for each exercise: